liamh1999/buzzwordBingo/readme.md

 ![](docs/boilerplate.png)

-The boilerplate code already reacts to click events.
-That means if you click a square it will change the color from white to blue.
+The code reacts to click events.
+Each square it will change the color from white to blue.
 But not more.

-⚠️ The please mind that the code already contains a dictionary in the file `Dictionary.js`.

 ### What should you do?

-In short: __Extend the boilerplate code in a way that the game gets playable according to the given rules above.__
+Your mission, should you choose to accept it is the extension of the boilerplate code in a way that the game gets playable according to the given rules above.__

 You're free to change the boilerplate code to your needs!

+⚠️ Please mind that the code already contains a dictionary in the file `Dictionary.js` which is not yet referenced.

 ### Here are our acceptance criteria:

 * You should stick to the given base framework of Javascript, React and Material-UI.
+Optional: Switch to Typescript.

 * The game must compile without errors and fully playable.

 * The given word list shall be used.

-* When the game is over ("Bingo" state), the buttons shall be no longer clickable.

 * You should add a button that can restart the game at any given time.

-### Here is what we don't expect:
+* When the game is over, the buttons shall be no longer clickable.

+### Additional remarks

-* Don't write exhaustive documentation.
-But if extra knowledge is required to compile and start your code than please let us know.
+* Please document if extra knowledge is required to compile and start your code.

-* Don't waste your time on extensive comments in the code.
-Only comment if you think it's strictly requried.
+* Comment if you think it's strictly required.
+Commenting trivial stuff will not earn you more points.

-* Effects, animations, sounds, graphics, CSS are all nice.
-But we don't want to steal your precious time.
-So please don't waste time on this.

-* And for sure no backend is expected.
+* We recommend to add one or two screenshots of your final version into the repo.

-Don't hesitate to contact us in case of any questions!
+Don't hesitate to contact us in case of any questions or remarks!

+_Have fun!_